pradeepsinngh/Word-Embeddings-in-Python/README.md

 # Word Embeddings in Python

-The different types of word embeddings can be broadly classified into two categories-
+There are different types of word embeddings that can be broadly classified into two categories-

  1. Frequency based Embedding : There are generally three types of vectors that we encounter under this category,
     * Count Vector